Gozala/workspace/pages/Replica.md

     do: Operation[]
   }
   ```
 - Revision interface intentionally does not prescribe semantics making it possible to apply different ones at will.
-Better yet same revision could be
+Better yet, same revision could be assigned different interpretation
 - ```ts
   export interface Replica<Change> {
     of: Link<Revision<Change>>